ogzugru/ogzugru/README.md

 ### Hi there 👋

+My Gist Store:

+- A basic python client that is provide GET request with socket: https://gist.github.com/ogzugru/a6eb858be5083a5de2edd096c4c13a2b

 <!--
 **ogzugru/ogzugru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.